tschoonover/Mjolnir/SARC/ReadMe.txt

 SARC = Simple Arduino Robotic Control.
-2012-01-12
+Version 1.0.0 Alpha			2012-02-06

 This is specialized for a tank (tracked) drive with 2 motors.
 Copyright (c) 2011-2012 Leland Green... and Section9